 Energy Solutions

-From weatherization and energy efficiency projects to solar arrays for resident-owned communities (ROCs), we work with partner organizations to help people, businesses, and nonprofits keep their energy costs in check.
+From weatherization and energy efficiency projects to solar arrays for resident-owned communities (ROCs), we work with partner organizations to help people, businesses, and nonprofits reduce their energy costs.

 Low- and moderate-income New Hampshire residents spend a higher than average percentage of their income on energy than others.
-Energy efficiency and other innovative energy solutions help rein in costs and can be good for the environment too.
+Energy efficiency and other innovative energy solutions help stabilize costs.

 Why We’re Involved